Dumbbell Back Workout at Home (No Bench Required)

 Bent over dumbbell raise exercise is an excellent exercise to work on rear deltoid and back muscles.

-For complete shoulder and back muscle development, the bent-over raise is a must-do.
-Thus, exercise hit specifically the rear shoulder, head, and middle and lower Trapezius, Infraspinatus, Teres Minor.
+The bent-over raise is a must for complete shoulder and back muscle development.
+Thus, this exercise targets specifically the rear shoulder, head, and middle and lower Trapezius, Infraspinatus, Teres Minor.

 • Warm up before you start your workout.